afmireski/metep-experimento/README.md

 ORDER BY timestamp1
 ;

+-- Ethereum Mainnet Dataset
+SELECT
+  TIMESTAMP_TRUNC(block_timestamp, DAY) AS timestamp1, COUNT(1) AS txn_count
+FROM
+  bigquery-public-data.goog_blockchain_ethereum_mainnet_us.transactions
+WHERE
+  block_timestamp BETWEEN CAST('2015-08-01 00:00:00+00' AS TIMESTAMP) AND CAST('2023-11-23 18:00:00+00' AS TIMESTAMP)
+GROUP BY timestamp1
+ORDER BY timestamp1
+;

 -- Contagem de Transações no Bitcoin por dia
 SELECT
   TIMESTAMP_TRUNC(block_timestamp, DAY) AS timestamp1, COUNT(1) AS txn_count